7up Logo

 7up Logo 1971

-To stand out and keep the attention of customers, especially the younger audience, the 7up brand resorted to active and bold advertising, which was handled by the Walter Thompson agency.
+To stand out and keep customers’ attention, especially the younger audience, the 7up brand resorted to active and bold advertising, which the Walter Thompson agency handled.
 The advertising agency suggested that the name Uncola (rather than cola) be associated with the drink to encourage a spirit of opposition among young people.
 This period was the heyday of hippie culture and the struggle against war.
 In honor of the famous American Summer of Love (1967), initiated by the hippies, the logo was given a pure red background, “love.”
 The white letters of the name became a symbol of peace.
-The idea played its role, and the sales of the drink increased dramatically again.
+The idea played its role, and the drink sales increased dramatically again.

 1975 – 1980